Introduction-to-Computer-Engineering/screensavers-for-the-micro-bit-entrylevelcs/README.md

 ### SS 4

 A screensaver that creates a snake that moves from the top to the bottom of the 5x5 matrix.

+### SS 5

+A screensaver that randomly simulates an audio spectrogram using the 5x5 matrix.